sdpalley/docs.erisindustries.com/tutorials/tool-specific/docker_machine.md

 **N.B.**

-If you're company has a subscription with a cloud provider, do not fret, docker-machine (probably) has you covered.
+If your company has a subscription with a cloud provider, do not fret, docker-machine (probably) [has you covered](https://docs.docker.com/machine/drivers/).

 **End N.B.**